Harassment, bad behaviour 'must stop', city council says

 The report lists harassment as suggestive comments, jokes, intrusive comments about life or appearance and inappropriate contact.

-Despite the numbers of people saying they had been subjected to such behavior, only one person had made a complaint.
+Despite the numbers of people saying they had been subjected to such behaviour, only one person had made a complaint.

 The report said it was concerning that formal complaints weren't made because people feared negative consequences for their reputation or career, while many thought it wasn't serious enough or it wouldn't make any difference.